fieldryand/goflow/Readme.md

 You can pass different options to the engine.
 Options currently supported:
 - `DBType`: `boltdb` (default) or `memory`
 - `BoltDBPath`: This will be the filepath of the Bolt database on disk.
+- `StreamJobRuns`: Whether to stream updates to the UI.

 Goflow is built on the [Gin framework](https://github.com/gin-gonic/gin), so you can pass any Gin handler to `Use`.